voutilad/neo4j-connections-cyber-2021/README.md

 Slides are available [here](./Cybersecurity_Connections-2021.pdf).

 You can also skip some steps and load this [dump file](./ad-auditing.dump).

+More of a video person?
+The [recording](https://youtu.be/2O2JfqeHJR4) is available on YouTube.

 ## Footnotes
 > Github typically doesn't render these well.